 For sixty years, the Beef Farmers of Ontario (BFO) has been a tough and credible advocate and unified voice for the province’s 19,000 beef farmers, representing all sectors of the industry.
 On behalf of its members, BFO advocates in the areas of sustainability, animal health and care, environment, food safety, and domestic and export market development.
 BFO’s vision is to foster a sustainable and profitable beef industry, and have Ontario beef recognized as an outstanding product by consumers.

-BFO is an Association deep rooted in history.
-The Association was founded in 1962 as the Ontario Beef Improvement Association (OBIA) and was first established to address the need for a unified voice for Ontario's beef industry.
-Later, in 1976, with growing concern to become a stronger lobby organization with government and to align its name with the Canadian Cattlemen's Association, the Association transformed to become the Ontario Cattlemen's Association (OCA), a name that was sustained for 37 years.
+BFO is an organization deep-rooted in history.
+The organization was founded in 1962 as the Ontario Beef Improvement Association (OBIA) and was first established to address the need for a unified voice for Ontario's beef industry.
+Later, in 1976, with growing concern to become a stronger lobby organization with government, and to align its name with the Canadian Cattle Association (CCA), the organization transformed to become the Ontario Cattlemen's Association (OCA), a name that was sustained for 37 years.

-Most recently, in 2013, the organization transitioned to become the Beef Farmers of Ontario to address the changing industry environment and to not only build on but to also enhance its visibility and strength with valued stakeholders.
+In 2013, the organization transitioned to become the Beef Farmers of Ontario to address the changing industry environment, be more inclusive and to enhance its visibility and strength with valued stakeholders.

 BFO's Board of Directors consists of 12 elected officials - three from the cow-calf sector, three from the feedlot sector, one from the backgrounder sector, one each representing the southern, northern and eastern regions of Ontario, and two elected at-large.
 Directors are elected for three-year terms on a rotating basis.
 The responsibilities of this body are to set objectives and strategic priorities for the association, monitor BFO finances and represent BFO to industry and government.